Share this Article

 One day this summer, I woke up early to an unfamiliar, yet not unnatural, sound.
 Thanks to a storm outside, it was full-on raining in my kitchen.
 The walls and ceiling were spewing rainwater like some kind of experimental art piece that brought the outdoors inside.

 But this was my apartment, not a gallery; the sight of all that water was devastating.
 I put on shoes with rubber soles, waded in, and gingerly unplugged the refrigerator to avoid an electrical hazard, and shot a few seconds of video.
 Then, from the safety of my couch, I watched helplessly as the rain and plaster came down, crying from rage and frustration.
 This could all have been avoided if my landlord had done the few repairs that I had been requesting for nearly a decade.

 I live in a quaint-looking, 14-unit tenement in Williamsburg, run by an LLC spun off from a large and powerful real estate agency based in Manhattan.
 I have been in my rent-stabilized apartment for 20 years, and when I first moved in, I paid my rent on time.

 Editor's Note: Brick Underground's Inside Stories features first-person accounts of dramatic, real-life New York City real estate experiences.
 Have a story to share?
 Drop us an email.
 We respect all requests for anonymity.
-An earlier version of this post was published in November, 2018.
-We are presenting it again here as part of our winter Best of Brick week.]
+An earlier version of this post was published in November 2018.
+We are presenting it again in case you missed it.]

 Back then, the building had a hard time attracting tenants: It was old, there were chickens on the fire escape, an illegal day care on the second floor, and unpleasant smells wafting up from the restaurant downstairs and exhaust fumes from the bus stop.